Introducing StuCanvas

 Core Feature Modules

-1. Parametric Modeling
+1. Parametric Modeling (2D & 3D)

-2. Dynamic Geometry Creation
+2. High-Performance Dynamic Geometry

-3. Mathematical Function Plotting
+3. State-of-the-Art Function Plotting

 Next Steps